 Chestertown is a tiny town located in the state of New York.
 With a population of 586 people and just one neighborhood, Chestertown is the 853rd largest community in New York.
-Chestertown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Chestertown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Chestertown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Chestertown are a mix of both white- and blue-collar jobs.
 Overall, Chestertown is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Chestertown who work in sales jobs (19.44%), office and administrative support (15.28%), and management occupations (11.11%).